aliasaswad/CarND-Extended-Kalman-Filter-P5/README.md

 # Running the Filter

-to run the EKF we need to run both `./ExtendedKF` From the build directory using the terminal and th simulator.
+To run the EKF we need to run both `./ExtendedKF` From the build directory using the terminal and the simulator.
 The output for running `./ExtendedKF` file should be like:

 `Listening to port 4567
 Connected!!!`